BushidoUK/Open-source-tools-for-CTI/README.md

 ```

-Cyber Threat Intelligence quote:
+Cyber Threat Intelligence quotes:

 "If you see dark clouds outside, there's a threat of rain.
 If you decide to go out without an umbrella, that's a vulnerability.
-Combine the two and you have the risk of getting soaked. ☔" - Anonymous
+Combine the two and you have the risk of getting soaked." - Anonymous

+"Being a threatintel analyst is a constant struggle between wanting to be aware of everything constantly and wanting to understand anything meaningfully" - Nate Beach-Westmoreland

 ```